Here's How Want to Change Your Business Legal Type

 Changing from a Sole Proprietorship

-- Sole proprietorship to Limited Liability Company (LLC) or partnership.
-The business must register as an LLC or partnership with the state in which it is doing business.
+- .partnershipor Limited Liability Company (LLC) Sole proprietorship to The business must register as an LLC or partnership with the state in which it is doing business.
 Then the owners must create appropriate documents to run the business - an operating agreement for an LLC or a partnership agreement for a partnership.

 - Sole proprietorship to Corporation.
 The process to change a sole proprietorship to a corporation is similar to the change to an LLC or partnership - filing registration documents with the state in which you are doing business.
 In the case of a corporation, you must also designate shareholders and officers, create corporate by-laws, and other tasks in the process of creating a corporation.